CraicOverflow89/Krash/readme.md

    - delete
    - read
    - write
- - ensure that `null` is not being returned when errors should be thrown
  - all `KrashValue` classes should have private values and methods to get them
  - string buffer object
  - indexes for arrays/strings should be more capable like `list[2, 6, 2]` (start, end, step)
- - allow `@` and `*` chars in comments and provide meta data access
+ - provide meta data access for comments?
  - formatted string (able to use references inside)

 ### Issues